MIRACULOUS65/All-C-CODES/README.md

 ## 📚 About the Repository

 This repository is a **comprehensive collection of C programs** created for practice, assignments, and interview preparation.
-It contains **over 10+ fully tested and executable C source files**, with more added regularly.
+It contains **over many fully tested and executable C source files**, with more added regularly.

 🧠 Whether you're just starting with C or brushing up for exams/interviews — this is a must-have for your learning journey.